amankanz/Frontend-JavaScript/README.md

 ### Part 1: JavaScript Fundamentals

-Lay the foundation of your JavaScript journey with this comprehensive introduction:
+Lay the foundation of our JavaScript journey with this comprehensive introduction:

 - **JavaScript Basics:** Get acquainted with the language's syntax, variables, and data types.
 - **Number and Math:** Dive into mathematical operations and computations using JavaScript.